Sending JSON over MQTT lets us exchange structured messages between an ESP32 or ESP8266 and the rest of the system.

-Now it’s our turn to combine MQTT and Json.
-The good news is that both combine perfectly.
-In fact, it is very common for the message we send by MQTT to be in Json format.
+Now it is time to combine MQTT and Json.
+The good news is that they combine perfectly.
+In fact, it is very common for the message we send via MQTT to be in Json format.

 So let’s see how to use Json and MQTT in a simple example.
-As usual, we will start from the previous example, so if you haven’t already done so, it’s worth taking a look.
+As usual, we will start from the previous example, so if you haven’t done so yet, it’s a good idea to take a look at it.

 Now we are going to do the same, but this time we are going to send the MQTT message in Json format.